 So whether you’re a campaign manager, a consultant, or a concerned citizen, if you want to understand political campaigns in the 21st century, you need to understand Political Digital Asset Management.

 Digital asset management is vital for any political organization.
-Having a well-organized system for storing and retrieving digital files can mean the difference between a smooth-running operation and chaos.
+A well-organized system for storing and retrieving digital files can differentiate between a smooth-running operation and chaos.

 When we talk about digital asset management, there are a few key things to keep in mind: